numpy/numpy/doc/source/glossary.rst

        For more information on dictionaries, read the `Python tutorial <https://docs.python.org/tutorial/>`_.

+   dimension

+      See :term:`axis`.

+   dtype

+      The datatype describing the (identically typed) elements in an ndarray.
+      It can be changed to reinterpret the array contents.
+For details, see :doc:`Data type objects (dtype). <reference/arrays.dtypes>`

+   fancy indexing

+       Another term for :term:`advanced indexing`.

    field
        In a :term:`structured data type`, each sub-type is called a `field`.